SuDa2103/bloxstaking_sample/README.md

 git clone [https://github.com/vegaprotocol/sample-api-scripts.git](https://github.com/SuDa2103/bloxstaking_sample.git)
 ```
 This should create you a folder named blocstaking_sample that you will use for the rest of this README.

+Make sure you adjust the script to your needs.
+Input your own API Key and on the **operator_id** variable, make sure to enter the ID of the operator you want to analyse.

 At this point, you should be ready to run the script using the following command.
 ```